 - homeowner negligence.

-A property owner’s negligence can undoubtedly lead to a serious injury.
+A property owner’s lack of ordinary care can undoubtedly lead to a serious injury.
 Common injuries in these cases include:

 - traumatic brain injuries,